freeeve/bufr/README.md

 ```

 ## TODO
+* Offer an API for inserting data (extending in the middle of a buffer without overwriting)
 * Improve LRU caching performance
 * Decrease memory used by metadata (block management)
 * Offer more compression algorithms, namely I think snappy would be a good addition (currently using pako `inflateRaw`/`deflateRaw`)